waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PEWTER CITY, Super Nerd (26,26):** "I'm spraying REPEL to keep POKéMON out of my garden!"
 - **ROUTE 3, Youngster (11, 7):** Non-battling NPC.

-## Route 3 Navigation Log
-- **Hypothesis:** A hidden, walkable tile exists on the southern wall of the y=14 corridor.
-- **Method:** Systematically tested every tile from (23, 14) down to (11, 14) by attempting to walk south.
-- **Result:** All attempts failed.
-Hypothesis is **false**.
-The southern wall is solid.

-## Battle Mechanics Discoveries
+## Game Mechanics Discoveries
 - **EXP Distribution:** Only Pokémon in the party when the final opponent faints receive EXP, even if other Pokémon participated in the battle earlier (switch-training).
-FURYFIST did not get EXP from the Metapod fight because he was not in the active party at the moment of fainting.